broadinstitute/horsefish/scripts/launch_workflow_cf/README.md

 The scripts in this directory can be used to deploy a Google Cloud Function (CF) that launches a Terra workflow.
 The Cloud Function is triggered when a file is created or modified in a specific Google Cloud Storage bucket.

-Note: this example is specificaly written assumming:
+Note: this example is specifically written assuming:

 * the triggering file is an input parameter to the Terra workflow
-* the most recently created entity set should be used, or override this default via `ENTITY_SET_TO_USE`
+* the most recently created entity set should be used, or override this default via `ENTITY_SET_NAME`
 * the Terra UI is used to control *all other aspects* of the workflow configuration, such as:
   * which version of the method is to be used
   * whether call caching is enabled